-XML Tags Description PdfSignatureSettings The elements between < PdfSignatureSettings > and PdfSignatureSettings can be used to define PDF signature appearance settings that override the settings configured in ADSS Server Signing Profile.
+XML Tags Description PdfSignatureSettings The elements between < PdfSignatureSettings > and can be used to define PDF signature appearance settings that override the settings configured in ADSS Server Signing Profile.
 SigningPosition {optional} Defines the location (in terms of XY-Coordinates) on the PDF document where signature field is to be placed.
-Note SigningPosition and SigningArea must not be used simultaneously in a profile.
+Note: SigningPosition and SigningArea must not be used simultaneously in a profile.
 SigningArea {optional} Defines the location on the PDF document where a signature is to be placed.
-Possible values are: • TOP_LEFT • TOP_RIGHT • CENTER • BOTTOM_LEFT • BOTTOM_RIGHT Note SigningPosition and SigningArea must not be used simultaneously in a profile.
+Possible values are: TOP_LEFT

+XML Tags Description TOP_RIGHT CENTER BOTTOM_LEFT BOTTOM_RIGHT Note: SigningPosition and SigningArea must not be used simultaneously in a profile.
 SignatureField {optional} Defines the name of the target (empty) signature field to be signed.
-Note mandatory if SigningPosition is used.

-XML Tags Description SignatureAppearanceID {used for Server hashing only} Defines the signature appearance id configured in ADSS Server Signing Service.
-Note mandatory if SigningPosition is used.
+Note: Mandatory if SigningPosition is used.
+SignatureAppearanceID {used for Server hashing only} Defines the signature appearance id configured in ADSS Server Signing Service.
+Note: Mandatory if SigningPosition is used.
 SignatureAppearance {used for local hashing only} Defines the full path of the signature appearance file.
 The appearance of the signature is controlled by the configurations in the signature appearance file.
-Note mandatory if creating visible PDF signatures.
+Note: Mandatory if creating visible PDF signatures.
 SigningPage {optional} Defines the page number of the PDF document where signatures are placed.
 Permitted values are 1 to the maximum page number of the document being processed.
-Note mandatory if SigningPosition is used.
+Note: Mandatory if SigningPosition is used.
 SigningReason {optional} Defines the "signing reason" text added within the visible signature.
 SigningLocation {optional} Defines the "signing location" text added to the visible signature.
 ContactInfo {optional} Defines the "contact" text added to the visible signature.
 CompanyLogo {optional} Defines the full path of the company logo image to be added to the visible signature.
 HandSignature {optional} Defines the full path of the hand signature image to be added to the visible signature.
 SignedBy {used for local hashing only} Optionally defines the text to be inserted in the "Signed By" field of the visible signature.
 CertifyPermission {used for local hashing only} Optionally defines the permissions for Certify signing.
-The permitted values are: • CERTIFIED_NO_CHANGES_ALLOWED • CERTIFIED_FORM_FILLING • CERTIFIED_FORM_FILLING_AND_ANNOTATIONS FontRepository {used for local hashing only} Optionally defines the full path for the font to be used if the font needs to be embedded in the target document.
+The permitted values are: CERTIFIED_NO_CHANGES_ALLOWED CERTIFIED_FORM_FILLING CERTIFIED_FORM_FILLING_AND_ANNOTATIONS

+XML Tags Description Note: When generating PAdES_LT, PAdES_LTV and PAdES_B_LTA signatures in case of local hashing, then certify permission CERTIFIED_NO_CHANGES_ALLOWED will be ignored.
+FontRepository {used for local hashing only} Optionally defines the full path for the font to be used if the font needs to be embedded in the target document.
 SignerCertificate {used for local hashing only} Defines the full path of the signing certificate.
 By default, the common name of this certificate would be used in the "Signed By" field of the visible signature.
-Note mandatory for local hashing only.
+Note: Mandatory for local hashing only.